victorhuang1/shootingRange/README.md

 Adjust a div element's width, height, color.

-**targetJ0015 ：** Making a Pure Numeral Input Box
+**targetJ0015 ：** Making a Pure Numeral Input Box Check whether the input is a pure number or not.

-**targetJ0016 ：** Find functions related to content
+**targetJ0016 ：** Find functions related to content Write a to function that increments the start value (integer) and the end value (integer) And then print out how many even numbers there are and how many integers are divisible by 3 and how many integers are divisible by 7
+For example the to (1, 10);
+Print the value for
+The even numbers are 5, 2, 4, 6, 8, 10
+There are three numbers that are divisible by three: 3, 6, and 9 There is one number that is divisible by seven, and they are 7

 **targetJ0017 ：** Control adding or removing elements